Barlines

 Here we are concerned with the vertical extension of barlines in order to link staves together, or their reduction to create partial barlines.

-Select a barline on the "start" staff;
+Select a barline on the 'starting' (topmost) staff

-Use either of the following:
+Do any of the following:

-Drag the end handle downwards until it meets the destination staff.
-This method is the best for extending barlines through multiple staves.
+Drag the end handle downwards until it meets the destination staff; this method is the best for extending barlines through multiple staves

-Select the edit handle and press ↓
+Select the edit handle and press Down

-Check the "Span to next staff" in the Barlines section of the Properties panel, then click Set as staff default
+Check the Span to next staff box in the Barlines section of the Properties panel, then click Set as staff default

 Repeat if required for subsequent staves.